-Under the Control of Waste (Dealing with Seized Property) (England and Wales) Regulations 2015, Dorset Council's Waste Enforcement Team can seize a vehicle, trailer or mobile plant and their contents if they think it is being or will be used in the waste crimes
+Under the Control of Waste (Dealing with Seized Property) (England and Wales) Regulations 2015, Dorset Council's Environmental Enforcement Team can seize any vehicle, trailer or mobile plant and their contents if they have reasonable grounds to believe it is being or will be used in the waste crimes.

-The Dorset Council's Waste Enforcement Team will only seize a vehicle if they suspect it is:
+The Dorset Council's Environmental Enforcement Team will seize a vehicle if they suspect it is:

-- been used to illegally dump waste (e.g., fly tipping) in a way that could cause pollution to the environment or harm to human health - driven by someone not registered as a waste carrier - breaking the rules of duty of care, e.g., it's been used to transfer waste to someone not registered as a waste carrier
+- been used to illegally dump waste (e.g., fly tipping) in a way that could cause pollution to the environment or harm to human health. - driven by someone not registered as a waste carrier. - been used at a site that's breaking the rules of an environmental permit. - breaking the rules of duty of care, e.g., it's been used to transfer waste to someone not registered as a waste carrier.

-The procedure as quoted in the .gov website will be followed (Local authorities: seizing vehicles for suspected waste crime).
+The procedure as quoted in the .Gov website will be followed (Local authorities: seizing vehicles for suspected waste crime).